spinklerz/Housing_Price_Predictor/README.md

 - python

 ## 1.)
 Data Extraction
-- Downloaded the data set locally
-- and imported the data using pandas
+- The dataset was downloaded locally and imported using pandas.

 ## 2.)
 EDA (Exploratory Data Analysis)
 - Performed operations: